polygon-io/client-go/README.md

 `go get github.com/polygon-io/client-go`

-See the [docs](https://polygon.io/docs/stocks/getting-started) for more details on our API.

 This client is still in pre-release.
 The public interface is relatively stable at this point but is still liable to change slightly until we release v1.
+It also makes use of Go generics and thus requires Go 1.18.

+See the [docs](https://polygon.io/docs/stocks/getting-started) for more details on our API.

 ## REST API Client